gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     ```

     TODO: Need a better DSL.

 - Reuse existing repositories DSL, bridging into model space.
 - Main Jar artifact of maven module is included in compile classpath.
 - Main Jar artifact of any compile-scoped dependencies are included transitively in the compile classpath.

+- Assume external library is compatible with all target platforms.
+- Assume external library declares only one variant.

 - Update samples and user guide
 - Update newJavaModel performance test?